ProxN/GatsbyPortfolio/src/content/portfolio/1_anime_chart/index.md

 title: 'Anime Chart'
 demo: 'https://anime-chart.netlify.com/'
 source: 'https://github.com/ProxN/ReactAnimeChart'
 stack:
   - Next.js
   - AniList API
-image: 'anime_chart.png'
+image: 'anime_chart.jpg'
 ---

-A Anime Chart made with Next.js,This was my first Project after finishing a react cours.
-It fetches information from an API, and displays list of animes of each season.
+An Anime Chart website made with Next.js, This was my first Project after finishing a react course, It displays a list of anime for each season.